RKeaves/mod-bonus-updater-unit3d/README.md

    - Click the file upload button in the floating control panel.
    - Select a `.txt` file containing usernames (one per line).
    - The usernames will be displayed in the textarea and stored for processing.

+> **Note:**
+> Works with the [Profile URL Collector](https://github.com/RKeaves/mod-profile-url-collector-unit3d/tree/main) to automatically gather profile URLs from paginated pages and generate a `.txt` file.

 2. **Starting the Process**:
    - Click the **Start Process** button in the floating control panel.